Omaigot/ctfblog/_posts/2020-08-31-htb-shocker.md

 ## Foothold

+Before we start I always reset the box, it is often that services have crashed or behaves in unintended ways after others have exploited them.
+And I do not want any spoilers that may have been left by others on the box

 ### `nmap` scan

+First, as usual. i did the initial enumeration of my box using Nmap.

 {% highlight bash %}
 $  nmap -min-rate 5000 --max-retries 1 -sV -sC -p- -oN Shocker-full-port-scan.txt 10.10.10.56